 This branch of the National Museum is located in the magnificent Collins Barracks building, dating back to the early 18th-century, and houses an eclectic mix of historic memorabilia, design and craftwork.

 Experience a slice of local life with a journey down the Grand Canal.
 Start in the charming, leafy surrounds of Portobello Rd and head towards the trendy restaurants and busy theatres of Grand Canal Quay.
 Unofficially named 'Silicon Docks' due to the biggest names in tech making their home here, it's a bustling enclave just two DART stops away from the city centre.

-Dr Livingstone (of ‘I presume’ fame) cut the ribbon at this branch of the National Museum in 1857 – and little has changed since.
+Dr Livingstone (of ‘I presume’ fame) cut the ribbon at the Natural History branch of the National Museum in 1857 – and little has changed since.
 Dusty, weird and utterly Victorian, the ‘dead zoo’ is one of the city’s oddest attractions.

 Local historian Donal Fallon has created three short, themed podcast tours with the Fitzwilliam Hotel.
 You don’t have to be a guest to use them, just listen to an advert.
 The walks take you past Dublin's historical highlights, the locations of the Easter Rising battles and the city's essential fashionista stops.

-With 40 locations throughout the city and 450 bikes on demand, the trick is to rent and return the bike within 30 minutes to nab it for free.
-If you need it for longer, release another one and off you go.
+With over 100 locations throughout the city and over 1000 bikes on demand, the trick is to rent and return the bike to a station within 30 minutes to use it for free.
+If you need it for longer, release another bike and off you go.
 All the details are on the website and you can download a free app.

-Sandeman’s free, three-hour walking tour of the city departs Dame St every day at 11am and 2pm (though there can be more depending on the time of year).
+Sandeman’s free, three-hour walking tour of the city departs Barnardo Sq every day at 10am, 11am and 2pm (though there can be more depending on the time of year).
 The guides are informed, energetic and lots of fun – tipping is optional but deserved.